Your Hard Work is Rewarded

 Top MBA and Online MBA applicants are eligible for the Merrick School of Business Dean's MBA Scholarship.
-This scholarship requires applicants to submit a GMAT score of 600 or higher and to have an undergraduate GPA of 3.0 or higher.
+This scholarship requires an undergraduate GPA of 3.5 or higher.
 Scholarships are competitive and are funded at different levels for full-time and part-time students.
 See more about the criteria below:

 - Full-Time students (minimum 9 credits per semester): $3,750/ semester (Renewable for up to 4 consecutive semesters)

 - Part-Time students (minimum 6 credits per semester): $2,500/ semester (Renewable for up to 6 consecutive semesters)